Neuro-Symbolic AI: Igniting Cognitive Fusion

 • Neural Theorem Provers (NTP):

-NTPs link symbolic reasoning with neural similarity.
-Instead of matching facts and rules exactly, NTPs use embedding similarity, making it possible to learn logical structure directly from data.
+NTPs connect symbolic reasoning with neural similarity.
+NTPs use embedding similarity instead of matching facts and rules exactly.
+This lets you learn logical structure directly from data.

 Canonical Architectures